Trip Overview

 • Major meals lunch and dinner during your stay in Kathmandu and Pokhara.

-• Personal trekking and peak climbing gears.
+• Personal trekking and climbing gears (trekking and climbing Boots).

 Gallery